-(6) The Department of the Interior's policies on consultation with Alaska Native Tribes and Organizations.
+(6) The Department of the Interior's policies on consultation with Alaska Native Tribes and organizations.

-We have evaluated possible effects of the specified activities on federally recognized Alaska Native Tribes and Organizations.
-The FWS has determined that, due to this project's locations and activities, the Tribal Organizations and communities near Kodiak, Alaska, as well as relevant Alaska Native Claims Settlement Act corporations, will not be impacted by this project.
-However, we will inform them of the availability of this proposed IHA and offer them the opportunity to consult.
+We have evaluated possible effects of the specified activities on federally recognized Alaska Native Tribes and organizations.
+The Service has determined that, due to this project's locations and activities, the Tribal organizations and communities near Whittier, Alaska, as well as relevant Alaska Native Claims Settlement Act corporations, will not be impacted by this project.
+Regardless, we will be reaching out to them to inform them of the availability of this proposed IHA and offer them the opportunity to consult.

 We invite continued discussion, either about the project and its impacts or about our coordination and information exchange throughout the IHA process.